Chris-Schnaufer/agol2mysql/create_db_details.md

 ## Outputs
 Various information is displayed as the script runs.
 This information is also saved to the `create_db.log` file unless the log filename is changed (see [Parameters](#parameters) below).
-The amount of information displayed and saved is much greater when using the `--verbose` flag.
+The amount of information displayed and logged is much greater when using the `--verbose` flag.

 ## Parameters
-More information on each of the paramters follows the table below.
+More information on each of the paramters follows in the table below.

 Run the following command to see all the options with any default values.